jblakeman/hostcheck/README.md

 * Host detection
 * Latency measurements to all players (traceroute)
 * Address based location lookups for all players
-* Distance calculations to host and between all players
+* Distance calculations for all players
 * Option to disconnect from host

 Additional Software Requirements